jamesmh/PersonalBlog/source/_drafts/DDD-Use-Case-Life-Insurance-Platform.md

 This type of long-running job/process is usually best done using the [saga pattern](https://microservices.io/patterns/data/saga.html).

-> Other considerations when dealing with these type of long-running jobs might be the [routing slip pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RoutingTable.html) or the [process manager pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) - both of which are similar to the saga pattern but handy for different kinds of problems.
+> Other considerations when dealing with these type of long-running jobs might be the [routing slip pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RoutingTable.html) or the [process manager pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) - both of which are similar to the saga pattern.

 With the saga pattern, here's roughly what I would envision:

 ![saga](/img/insurance/saga1.png)

-This looks a lot more complicated, but bear with me for a moment.
+This looks a lot more complicated, but please bear with me for a moment.

-Notice that instead of just issuing the HTTP POST "plain-and-simple", the `BankingInfoProvided` event will kick-off a long-running background job.
+Notice that instead of issuing the HTTP POST "plain-and-simple", the `BankingInfoProvided` event will kick-off a long-running background job.
 Specifically, the `ApplicationSubmissionSaga`.

 This saga has two handlers:

 1. The first will attempt to call the API and submit the application.
-2. The second will receive an asynchronous event informing it of the submission status.
+2. The second will receive an asynchronous event informing it of the submission status and issue further events or logic.

 Why?
 What does this give us?

-## Building Resilient Systems
+### Resilient Systems

 In the original design (direct HTTP POST) - what happens if the external API is **not even running?**

 Oh...

 I guess the user is out of luck.
-They can't submit their application...
+They can't even submit their application...

 What if this happens when using the saga pattern?

-The saga would just go to "sleep" and re-try at a later date as a background process.
+The saga would fail, then go to sleep and re-try at a later date (since it is a background process).
 If the external system comes back up the next day then the saga will succeed in submitting the application and continue!

 _Note: This re-try process is indicated in the diagram above by the orange gear on the `SubmitApplicationForApprovalStep`._

-This way of dealing with a distributed transaction (even if the external API isn't owned by you) helps you to build systems that **can fail and are expected to fail well.**
+This way of dealing with a distributed transaction or long-running business process (even if the external API isn't owned by you) helps you to build systems that **can fail and are expected to fail well.**

-## Implications For UX
+### Implications For UX

 Let's compare the two designs in terms of impact on UX. **Yes, this difference in modelling impacts UX in a huge way.**